Preparing for a junior developer interview

 If you’re anything like me, you probably hate being watched while trying to solve a problem.
 Don’t us introverts work with computers for a living so we don’t have to interact with people?

 Live challenges can be flawed in many ways (aren’t all interview strategies?), but they remain a reality for most software positions.
 And like them or not, they do serve a purpose: to expose your real-time thought process.

-Recent bootcamp grads, and other junior devs I’ve known, focus too much on the content factor for these interviews.
-They believe preparation involves guessing what topics the interviewer might ask them, then reading up on these topics.
-Of course this is a necessary thing to do, but if your only preparation is to read or code on your own, you’re not practicing the most essential thing you’ll be doing in the interview — talking to people.
+Recent bootcamp graduates, and other junior developers I’ve known, put a lot of focus on the content factor for these interviews.
+They believe preparation involves guessing what topics the interviewer might ask them, then reading up on those topics.
+Of course this is a necessary thing to do, but if your only preparation is to read or code on your own, you are not practicing the most essential thing you’ll be doing in the interview: talking to people.

 Getting good at live interviews is learning how not to freak out in that moment when you’re asked a question and you have no idea what to do next.

 So how do you get more comfortable in that moment?